MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

 1. Start the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].

-2. To publish the extension, use the [Publish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616079).
+2. To publish the extension, run the [Publish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616079).

     The cmdlet takes as parameters the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance that you want to install to and the .app package file that contains the extension.
 The following example publishes the extension **MyExtension** to the **YourDynamicsNAVServer** instance.